 Day 1: Passo Rolle to Rifugio Volpi al Mulaz

-The route then passes the Baita (small dwelling) and begins to head down into the Val Vegenia before a higher elevation path (710A) takes you towards Passo Mulaz.
-Passo Mulaz is a stones throw away from rifugio Volpi Al Mulaz and an incredible place to watch the sunset or sunrise.
+The route then passes the Baita (small restaurant) and begins to head down into the Val Venegia before a higher elevation path (710A) takes you toward Passo Mulaz.
+From there it is a stone’s throw away from Rifugio Volpi Al Mulaz, visible from the pass.

 If you’ve set off early from Passo Rolle and are full of adrenaline and excitement on your first day, then consider the extension to the summit of Monte Mulaz.